-I bought a package of Tempeh the other day and found myself wondering what to do with it.
+I bought a package of tempeh the other day and found myself wondering what to do with it.
 I was feeling bored with tempeh and greens and searching my imagination for food and flavor combinations that would be interesting and new.
-Then it occurred to me – I used to love tempeh Ruebens.
-Why not make a version that I could eat?
+Then it occurred to me – I love tempeh Reuben sandwiches.
+Why not make a salad version?

 Thus the Tempeh Reuben Bowl was born.
 When I googled this concept, turns out other people have thought of this too.
 Dang, I thought I was being original.
-But mine is the only one out there with proper proportions, so there’s that!
+Oh well, here’s my Katie spin on it!

 - While the tempeh is baking, make the sauce by combining all ingredients and mixing with a fork.

-- Garnish with pickles, salt, and fresh ground pepper.
+- Assemble your salad and garnish with pickles, salt, and fresh ground pepper.